Allen Iverson: MVP season and trip to the NBA Finals (2000–2001)

 During the 2000–01 season, Iverson led his team to a franchise record 10–0 start to the season, and was named a starter at the 2001 NBA All-Star Game, where he won the game MVP.
-The Sixers posted a 56–26 record on the year, the best in the Eastern Conference that season, earning the top seed.
-He also averaged a then-career-high 31.1 points, winning his second NBA scoring title in the process.
-Iverson won the NBA steals title at 2.5 a game.
+The Sixers posted a 56–26 record on the season, the best in the Eastern Conference, earning the top seed.
+Iverson also averaged a then-career-high 31.1 points, winning his second NBA scoring title in the process.
+At the same time, Iverson won the NBA steals title with 2.5 a game.
 Iverson was named NBA Most Valuable Player; at 6 feet and 165 pounds, he became the shortest and lightest player to win the MVP award.
 He had 93 first-place votes out of a possible 124.
 He was also named to the All NBA First team for his accomplishments.
+On top of Iverson's awards, recently acquired big man Dikembe Mutombo won NBA Defensive Player of the Year, fellow guard Aaron McKie won Sixth Man of the Year, and Larry Brown won the NBA Coach of the Year, all of which contributed hugely to the Sixers' success that year on top of Iverson.
 In the playoffs, Iverson and the Sixers defeated the Indiana Pacers in the first round, before meeting Vince Carter-led Toronto Raptors in the Eastern Semifinals.
-The series went the full seven games.
+The series went the full seven games, though Philadelphia eventually prevailed.
 In the next round, the Sixers defeated the Milwaukee Bucks, also in seven games, to advance to the 2001 NBA Finals against the defending champion Los Angeles Lakers, featuring the duo of Kobe Bryant and Shaquille O'Neal.